 In a restrained space there are an impressive number of fortified churches, over 60.

-4 churches are included in the UNESCO World Heritage.
+UNESCO World Heritage includes 4 of the churches.
 These are Saschiz, Valea Viilor, Biertan (as well as a part of the village) and Viscri (the rural site Viscri).

 To which it adds up the medieval citadel Sighisoara, also in the UNESCO World Heritage, the main point of entrance in our destination.

 The Saxons came to Transylvania around the 12th century.
-They were sent to defend the region from Tatars and Ottomans as well as to develop the area economically.
-The Saxon colonisers brought along the western architecture, as the Saxons were skilled craftsmen.
+They were sent to defend the region from Tatars and Ottomans as well to develop the area economically.
+In addition, as skilled craftsmen the Saxons brought along the western architecture and habits.

 Around the village central square we can find the church and the parish house, the school, the town hall, and the houses of the rich peasants.